zchee/golang-wiki/Modules.md

 No. See [#26645](https://github.com/golang/go/issues/26645#issuecomment-408572701), which includes:

 > In modules, there finally is a name for the subdirectory.
 If the parent directory says "module m" then the subdirectory is imported as "m/subdir", no longer "./subdir".

+### Some needed files may not be present in populated vendor directory

+Only *.go files are copied inside vendor directory by `go mod vendor`, this is by design, see [#27618](https://github.com/golang/go/issues/27618).

 ## FAQs — Miscellaneous